MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 ## <a name="oneoffpayments_existing-agreement"></a>Flow 2 - Request One-off Payment on an Existing Agreement

 Use a `POST /api/providers/{providerId}/agreements/{agreementId}/oneoffpayments` endpoint in order to charge your customer one time for extra services.

-Use case: When the customer alreadu has an active agreement and wants to order extra services/products.
+Use case: When the customer alreadY has an active agreement and wants to order extra services/products.
 It is customer initiated, and the customer needs to swipe in the MobilePay app.
 The Merchant needs to capture the payment, to avoid that the payment will end up as being expired.
 It is not possible to capture expired payments.